lectricas/Fake/README.md

 ### Usage

+First, you need to create a jar artifact and place it inside out folder.

-You need to create a fakefile.yaml near fake bash script.
+After that you can run you need to create a fakefile.yaml near fake bash script.

 Then run
 ```sh